gvwilson/sys-tutorial/pages/index.md

 -   Better to have the server return data as data
     -   Preferred format these days is [%g json "JSON" %]
     -   So common that `requests` has built-in support
+-   There is no standard for representing tabular data as JSON
+    -   A list with one list with column names + N lists of values
+    -   A list with N dictionaries, all with the same keys
+    -   A dictionary with column names and lists of values, all the same length

 <!-- ---------------------------------------------------------------- -->
 [% section_break class="aside" title="Local Web Server" %]